Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 The Setting: Set your bid strategy to "Target Impression Share".
 Set it to 100% and "Absolute Top of Page."

-You are telling Google: "I don't care about the math.
+You're telling Google: "I don't care about the math.
 I want to be #1 every single time my name is typed."
-This is how you capture the category entry points you've worked so hard to own.
+That's how you capture the category entry points you've worked so hard to own.

 B. Match the Creative Hook (The "Scent")

 If your top-of-funnel campaign is about "Cursor Shatter," don't let your search ad be about "Enterprise Solutions."
-This is basic omni-channel consistency—your direct response copywriting in search needs to echo your brand campaigns.
+Basic omni-channel consistency.
+Your direct response copywriting in search needs to echo your brand campaigns.

 Video Ad Hook: "Stop Renting Your Customers."